Arthritis Comprehensive Blood Test Panel, Men

-Aldolase evaluates muscle wasting process.
+Aldolase - evaluates muscle wasting process.
 High levels are found in progressive Duchenne muscular dystrophy (MD).
-Elevations occur in carriers of MD, in limb-girdle dystrophy and other dystrophies, in dermatomyositis, polymyositis, and trichinosis, but not in neurogenic atrophies (eg, multiple sclerosis or in myasthenia gravis).
+Elevations occur in carriers of MD, in limb-girdle dystrophy and other dystrophies, dermatomyositis, polymyositis, and trichinosis, but not in neurogenic atrophies (e.g., multiple sclerosis or in myasthenia gravis).
 As muscle mass diminishes, aldolase decreases.
 Serum aldolase elevation is not specific for muscle disease since it is present in many tissues.
-In the progressive dystrophies, aldolase levels may be 10 to 15 times normal when muscle mass is relatively intact, as in early stages of the disease.
+In progressive dystrophies, aldolase levels may be 10 to 15 times normal when muscle mass is relatively intact, as in the early stages of the disease.
 When advanced muscle wasting is present, values decline.
-In the inflammatory myopathies (eg, dermatomyositis) serum aldolase (as well as CK) levels may be applied to monitoring the response to steroid therapy.
-They are of particular value in guiding tapering of steroid administration.
+In inflammatory myopathies (e.g., dermatomyositis), serum aldolase (as well as CK) levels may be applied to monitor the response to steroid therapy.
+They are of particular value in guiding the tapering of steroid administration.
 No elevation is found in muscular dystrophy secondary to alteration of the nerves or nerve centers.

-Prostate-specific Antigen - Most men have PSA levels under four (ng/mL) and this has been used as the cutoff for concern about risk of prostate cancer.
-Men with prostate cancer usually have PSA levels higher than four, although cancer is a possibility at any PSA level.
-Reports state that men who have a prostate gland that feels normal on examination and a PSA less than four have a 15% chance of having prostate cancer, and those with a PSA between four and 10 have a 25% chance of having prostate cancer and if the PSA is higher than 10, the risk increases to 67%.
+Prostate-specific Antigen - Most men have PSA levels under four (ng/mL), which has been used as the cutoff for concern about the risk of prostate cancer.
+Men with prostate cancer usually have PSA levels higher than four, although cancer is possible at any PSA level.
+Reports state that men who have a prostate gland that feels normal on examination and a PSA less than four have a 15% chance of having prostate cancer, and those with a PSA between four and 10 have a 25% chance of having prostate cancer, and if the PSA is higher than 10, the risk increases to 67%.